nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_9.md

 ## Step 3: Within Data Cruncher, Import the Files in the PFB
-The commands for importing the GTEx files from AnVIL into CAVATICA are written into the `interop.py` script.
+The commands for importing the GTEx files from AnVIL into CAVATICA are written into the `interop.py` script included in the public project you copied.
 We will be using the Jupyter Notebook `AnVIL_transfer.ipynb` to input the PFB manifest and authentication for the transfer.
 - Open the `AnVIL_transfer.ipynb` notebook by selecting it from the left column in the Data Cruncher.
     - <img src="./rna-seq-images/rna-seq-9-14.png" width="400"/>
 - The first two commands install dependencies needed for the data transfer.
 Click within each of these paragraphs (blocks of code) and then run each of them by clicking the `Play` button at the top of the window.